eriklupander/dvizz/README.md

 ## How does it work?

 The heart is the Go-based backend that uses [Go Dockerclient](github.com/fsouza/go-dockerclient) to poll the Docker Remote API every second or so over the _/var/run/docker.sock_.
-If the backend cannot access the docker.sock on startup it will panic which typically happens when one tries to (1) run Dvizz on localhost or (2) or a non Swarm Manager node.
+If the backend cannot access the docker.sock on startup it will panic which typically happens when one tries to (1) run Dvizz on localhost or (2) on a non Swarm Manager node.

 The backend then keeps a diff of Swarm Nodes, Services and Tasks that's updated every second or so.
 Any new/removed tasks or state changes on running tasks are propagated to the web tier using plain ol' websockets.